codemagic-ci-cd/codemagic-docs/content/building/environment-variables.md

 ## Accessing environment variables from your application

-The next examples show how to place your Google Maps api key into an Android or iOS application from an environment variable.
-Doing it allows you to not store your secret key in the source code.
+The next examples show how to place your Google Maps API key into an Android or iOS application from an environment variable.
+Doing it allows you not to store your secret key in the source code.

 1. Add your key as an environment variable **MAPS_API_KEY**